METAPOETICS IV/VI

 Nobody except me.

-The cave door is open, and
+The cave door is open and

-piles of paper litter my lair.
+pieces of paper litter my lair.

-Poems cover the desk, the chairs, the
+Poems cover the desk and the chair, the

-Lines, stanzas, whole pages glare at me
+Words, lines, stanzas, whole pages glare

-before I've had a single sip of java.
+at me before I've had a single sip of java.

-Glaring back at them I bark—
+Glaring frostily back at the intruders I snarl—

-"Who are you?
+Who are you?
 What are you doing here?

-And how the hell did you get in?"
+And how the hell did you get in?

-I'm generally a tad testy till
+I'm usually a tad testy till

 I've had a taste of coffee.

-We are poems you wrote and then
+e are poems you wrote and

-calmly — no, and then coldly rejected.
+then calmly — no, and then coldly rejected.

-You created us, and we blossomed in
+You created us, and we all blossomed in

-own children that way?
+you treat your own children that way?

-We've wondered why we were
+We've always wondered why we were

-a mention in your
+merit a mention in your

 résumé.

-And so we decided to stop by
+Therefore we decided to stop

-to have a friendly family chat.
+by to have a family chat.

-Like Old Saint Nick we
+Like Old Saint Nick, we

 came down the chimney.

-gifts for you, we're seeking
+gifts for you, we are seeking

-prezzies for ourselves.
+compensation for ourselves.

-after we check out your place.
+after we examine your abode and

-Meanwhile you could offer
+Meanwhile you might offer

-They start to roam around the cave,
+They start to roam through the cave, looking at

-examining the bottles and the books,
+the bottles and the books, the humdrum artwork,

 I have no recollection of these

-dregs of the art of poesy.
+hapless dregs of the art of poesy

-I respond to them politely, if
+I respond to them politely,

 Second, I am not your daddy.

-You've got the wrong house.
+Third, you are in the wrong house.

 🏠

-if you have a street address."
+If you have a street address

 Instead of answering they leer like